-Once you have paid \$195 for your Tier 3, 4, and 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+Once you have paid \$200 for your Tier 3, 4, and 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.

-SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs, and you pay your share

-Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription
+SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs, and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription

-During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your copayment OR coinsurance amount).
+During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your copayment or coinsurance amount).
 Your share of the cost will vary depending on the drug and where you fill your prescription.

-The plan has five cost-sharing tiers
+The plan has five (5) cost-sharing tiers

-Every drug on the plan's Drug List is in one of five cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of five (5) cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1 (Preferred Generic Drugs) includes preferred generic drugs. - Tier 2 (Generic Drugs) includes generic drugs. - Tier 3 (Preferred Brand Drugs) includes preferred brand drugs and may include some generic drugs. - Tier 4 (Non-Preferred Drugs) includes non-preferred brand and non-preferred generic drugs. - Tier 5 (Specialty Tier) includes high-cost brand and generic drugs.
+- Tier 1 (Preferred Generic Drugs) includes preferred generic drugs.
+This is the lowest tier. - Tier 2 (Generic Drugs) includes most generic drugs. - Tier 3 (Preferred Brand Drugs) includes preferred brand drugs and some generic drugs.
+You pay \$35 per month supply of each covered insulin product on this tier. - Tier 4 (Non-Preferred Drugs) includes non-preferred brand and non-preferred generic drugs. - Tier 5 (Specialty Tier) includes high-cost brand and generic drugs that meet or exceed the CMS-defined cost-threshold of \$950/30-day supply.
 Drugs in this tier are not eligible for exceptions for payment at a lower tier.
+This is the highest tier.

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."